SylvainTran/The-Walk-Show/README.md

 Congratulations on your purchase of Lifestream Studio 2521: Home Edition.

 Please start by getting acquainted with the docs: [Lifestream studio 2521: The Official Manual](https://lifestream-studio-2521.readthedocs.io/en/latest/)
+(This is WIP: Things will change a lot so don't actually take it seriously for now)

 Until we meet again.